Adya-Prasad/AI-Document-Assistant-with-RAG/README.md

 ## Contributing
 Contributions are welcome!
 Please open an issue or PR with a clear description of the change.

----
+### Future Updation (Features to add)
+* Improve the UI with custom Streamlit styling
+* Adding Download option in chat
+* Make code faster and concise

-> Developed by Adya Prasad
+> Developed by Adya Prasad at night time 💫